10 Best Seeking Alpha Alternatives in 2026

 Value investing analysis

 GuruFocus is built for value investors who want deep fundamental analysis paired with guru portfolio tracking.
-It provides proprietary valuation models including DCF calculators, the Graham Number, and a financial strength score that goes far beyond what Seeking Alpha offers in its stock pages.
-GuruFocus also tracks the portfolios of over 60 renowned investors, adding a unique social proof layer to your research.
+It provides proprietary valuation models including DCF calculators, the Graham Number, and a financial strength score that goes far beyond what Seeking Alpha offers on its stock pages, plus 30+ years of historical financial data useful for backtesting investment ideas.
+GuruFocus also tracks the portfolios of over 60 renowned investors via 13F filings, adding a unique social-proof layer most competitors don't offer, and its screener includes value-oriented filters built specifically for Graham- and Buffett-style investing.
+The catch is cost: limited free access gives way to a Premium plan starting at $449/year, one of the highest prices in this category, and the dense data-heavy interface can feel overwhelming compared to more visually simplified competitors like WallStreetZen or Simply Wall St — this is a tool built for investors who want maximum data depth and are willing to pay and learn the interface for it.

 Pros